-If, despite all precautionary measures, a fire should break out aboard, there are three fire extinguishers an board which are fixed at the following places:
+If, despite all precautionary measures, a fire should break out aboard, there are three fire extinguishers a board which are fixed at the following places:

 Nr.
-1 and 2: Powder extinguisher at the starbord locker seat, at least fire grade 10A/68B
+1 and 2: Powder extinguisher in the starboard locker seat, at least fire grade 10A/68B

 Nr.
-3: Powder extinguisher in the navigational seat, at least fire grade 10A/68B
+3: Powder extinguisher at the mess tables foot, at least fire grade 10A/68B